jayljohnson/docker-generic/README.md

 * access the linux cli
 * run a python shell
 * connect to the postgres database via psql
+* run tests with pytest, and code coverage reports

 ### More details on the makefile
 Docker uses the base directory as a container name prefix.
 For purposes of this example, a project at `~/workspace/docker-generic` has the base directory named `docker-generic`.
 If you used a different name for your project base directory, the makefiles are aware of the project name automatically as long as the base directory is your current working directory.